Lead-acid Battery Charger Circuit- Different Charging Strategies

 Otherwise, you will not avoid battery malfunction.

-Also note, there are important parameters for all battery technologies that you should consider.
+Also, note that there are important parameters for all battery technologies that you should consider.
 Every charger must fulfill each of the following:

 • Although this is not a compulsory requirement, it should have a float charge, and its essence is to prevent battery self-discharge.